 Mortality and population data:

-Mortality data were obtained from the CDC’s Wide-ranging Online Data for Epidemiologic Research (WONDER) site’s 1999-2000 multiple cause of death data.23 WONDER mortality data is based on death certificates of US residents, with information on primary cause of death, additional non-primary causes, and demographic data.
-Aggregated versions of these data are publicly available without a DUA, but a DUA is necessary to access the granular counts, including cells with fewer than 10 events.
+Mortality data were obtained from the National Center for Health Statistics National Vital Statistics Service’s 1999-2020 multiple cause of death files (MCOD).23 These are decedent-level data derived from all death certificates in the US, with information on primary cause of death, additional non-primary causes, and demographic data.
+Aggregated versions of these data are publicly available through the CDC’s Wide-ranging Online Data for Epidemiology Research (WONDER) web portal; however, restricted-access data are necessary for these analyses, which require granular county-month-level counts, including cells with fewer than 10 events.

-The primary outcome in this study is all-cause mortality, as reported in the CDC WONDER database, which captures all death certificates from US residents.
-All-cause mortality was assessed using ICD10 codes A00-Z99.
+The primary outcome in this study is all-cause mortality.
 We included months between January 2006 and February 2020, excluding months after that point to avoid data irregularities due to the COVID-19 pandemic.
 This 15-year period includes many major wildfire events and captured the trend of increasing wildfire smoke exposure in the US, which is expected to continue in the coming decade.

 Environmental control data: